icdevs/Icdevs_mainsite/_posts/2022-09-03-ICSwagger - Rust.md

 ## Bounty Details

 * Bounty Amount: $5,000 USD of ICP at award date - $5000 USD of ICP Match Available
-* ICDevs.org DFINITY Foundation Grant Match Available: $2000 USD of ICP at award time - (For every ICP sent to 72a30c85baa23152f9ccd44a67bf43b4069e6de279c746fd0b883a086c8619f5, ICDevs.org will add $40 USD of ICP at award date to the bounty, up to the first 125 ICP donated, After 125 ICP, donations to the above address will add .25 ICP to this issue and .75 ICP to fund other ICDevs.org initiatives)
+* ICDevs.org DFINITY Foundation Grant Match Available: $5000 USD of ICP at award time - (For every ICP sent to c637ee6eb27a470765785a8373f061012c1e13379eae8b5d0eb86ee8e94aa80e, ICDevs.org will add $40 USD of ICP at award date to the bounty, up to the first 125 ICP donated, After 125 ICP, donations to the above address will add .25 ICP to this issue and .75 ICP to fund other ICDevs.org initiatives)
 * Project Type: Team
 * Opened: 09/02/2022
 * Time Commitment: Weeks
 * Project Type: Library
-* Experience Type: Intermediate - Motoko;
+* Experience Type: Intermediate - Rust;

 ## Description